 - If your job requires constant shoulder use then surgery for a severe injury may be preferable.

-Surgery often has good results, with some studies citing a 94% satisfaction rate with the surgery, resulting in lasting pain relief and improved function.
-Very extensive tears often have a poor surgical outcome, however, this injury is thankfully quite rare.
+Surgery often has good results, with some studies citing a 94% satisfaction rate with surgery, resulting in lasting pain relief and improved function.
+However, very extensive tears often have a poor surgical outcome.
+Age is also a factor.
 If you are older, it will take longer to heal.